Suireyha/RPGrid/README.md

 ## Description
 RPGrid is a simple GUI based RPG combat game written in Java!
 You control the blue characters, and your objective is to defeat the red characters with your party.
-Due to time restrictions, enemies don't have combat logic, nor is there a propper turn queue- but you can left click on enemies and attack yourself with them if you wish to imerse yourself.
+There isn't currently a larger objective to the game, nor any win/loss handling BUT at least the enemies attack you now!!
+Even if it isn't so clear...
 Pick up items, become stronger and slay your foe!
 *Be careful not to have your ranger pick up a sword...*